-The Convergent Christian Communion is a network of Christians within the Convergence and Independent Sacramental Movements.
-We bring together the major historic streams of Christian tradition; we are Evangelical (Gospel-focused), Charismatic (Spirit-filled), and Sacramental (Liturgy-based).
+The Convergent Christian Communion is a family of churches and ministries that seeks to bring together the major historic streams of Christian tradition; we are Affirming, Charismatic, Evangelical, and Sacramental.
 In addition, unlike most Convergent Christians, we are an open, affirming, and grace-filled Communion believing that Christ’s love and ministry are open to all - regardless of anyone’s denominational background, political party, class, race, gender, sexual orientation, or age.
-We are all one in Christ (1 Corinthians 12:12-14, Galatians 3:26-28, Colossians 3:11).
+We are all one in Christ.

 We strive to model our lives in a way that brings praise to God, not only with our lips but also in our actions, by giving up ourselves in service to God and to our neighbor.
 This dedication is the fulfillment of mission to share the radically inclusive gospel of Jesus Christ to 'whosoever will'.

 On the pages you will find our more about who and what the Convergent Christian Communion is as a body of believers.

 Communion News & Updates

 [27 - June - 2022] The Convergent Christian Communion continues its support of Extraordinary Catholics Magazine!

 Check out the issue of Extraordinary Catholics! to catch contributions from our own Archpriests Columba and Michael Angelo D'Arrigo!

 [05 - June - 2022] The Quarterly issue of the Communion Communique is available now!